About iOS Collection Views

 The standard iOS collection view classes provide all of the behavior you need to implement simple grids.
 You can also extend the standard classes to support custom layouts and specific interactions with those layouts.

 A collection view facilitates the presentation of data-driven views provided by your app.
-The collection view’s only concern is about taking your views and laying them out in a specific way.
+The collection view’s only concern is taking your views and laying them out in a specific way.
 The collection view is all about the presentation and arrangement of your views and not about their content.
-Understanding the interactions between the collection view, the layout object, and your custom objects is crucial for using collection views in your app.
+Understanding the interactions between the collection view, its data source, the layout object, and your custom objects is crucial for using collection views in your app, particularly in smart and efficient ways.

 The Flow Layout Supports Grids and Other Line-Oriented Presentations